tomasfabian/ksqlDB.RestApi.Client-DotNet/README.md

  LIMIT 2;
 ```

-In the above mentioned C# code snippet everything runs server side except of the ```IQbservable<TEntity>.Subscribe``` extension method.
-It subscribes to your ksqlDB stream created in the following manner:
+In the provided C# code snippet, most of the code executes on the server side except for the `IQbservable<TEntity>.Subscribe` extension method.
+This method is responsible for subscribing to your `ksqlDB` stream, which is created using the following approach:

 ```C#
 using ksqlDB.RestApi.Client.KSql.RestApi.Http;